DerwenAI/strwythura/NOTES.md

  * fix the Streamlit app:
     - send thumb_up/thumb_down evals to Opik
+    - iterate on design of the subgraph visualization

  * fix Part 6:
     - modify style to make the graph understandable